The Three-year Action Plan

 In conjunction with the Faculty Senate Ad Hoc Committee on Strategic Planning, the following “Unifying Statement” was developed from the UA mission statement to establish an overall framework for the planning effort:

-Four priorities guide this Action Plan:
+Four priorities guide the Action Plan:

 - Increase Success of Our Students